Peter Marcus is a freelance writer, consultant, charity trustee and serial volunteer.

 Peter has long supported the work of charities such as Beat (the UK’s largest eating disorder charity) and Time to Change (a mental health charity) for whom he fundraises.
 Due to personal experience Peter spent 2016 and 2017 fundraising for Beat.

-Education establishments include Mayville High School, Southsea, Barton Peveril Sixth Form College, Eastleigh, and Highbury College, Portsmouth.
+Education establishments include Mayville High School, Southsea, Barton Peveril Sixth Form College, Eastleigh, and Highbury College, Cosham.